VukGlisovic/gcp/README.md

 # Google Cloud Platform

+My main goal in this project, is experimenting with various products the google cloud platform provides.
+I want to understand how the products work and how they can be applied to different problems.

+Note that this project is under constant development and that features can change all the time.

 Based on python 3 environment:
 * app_engine: scalable applications on managed serverless platform
 * bigquery: highly scalable data warehouse for analytics